stig/www.brautaset.org/_posts/2014-06-26-toddlercalm.md

 toddlers to sleep irregularly until about 4, and as soon as we learnt that this was normal it became a lot easier to cope with.
 He's not
 abnormal: he just doesn't sleep as much *as we would like*.
-He doesn't go to sleep much earlier now, but it doesn't bother us so much now.
+He doesn't go to sleep much earlier now, but it doesn't bother us much.
+Bedtimes are much less stressful.

-One of the most important thing I learnt was about the [Theory of Mind](http://en.wikipedia.org/wiki/Theory_of_mind) and its importance on social interaction.
+One of the most important things I learnt about was the [Theory of Mind](http://en.wikipedia.org/wiki/Theory_of_mind) and its importance on social interaction.
 This is what allows us to see things from another person's perspective.
-Until toddlers develop this they simply won't understand the importance of sharing, for example, or why it's bad to hit other kids---they don't have the mental development to support it.
-And the real kincher is how late this Theory of Mind develops---much later than I would have thought.
+Until toddlers develop this they simply won't understand the importance of sharing, for example, or why it's bad to hit other kids.
+They don't have the mental development for it.
+And the real kincher is how late Theory of Mind develops---much later than I would have thought.
 According to Victoria only 10% of kids develop it as early as 4 years, and *10% still haven't developed it at age 6*.

 Another point Victoria was keen to stress was how kids' limited brain development makes them prone to be overcome by emotion.
 Their animal